AdamKruschwitz/FootballApp/README.md

 #Football Organizer

-The football Organizer application is an application that will help players, refs and League organizers maintain and keep track of league occurences.
+The football Organizer application is an application that will help players, refs and League organizers maintain a league.
 It will distribute relevant information to players and refs, and handle the mechanics of league tournament play.
-It will help refs keep track of eligible and in-eligible players through a card tracking system.
-Overall this application will help the overall league staging and maintenance be effortless.

 ##[Narrative/Scenarios](https://docs.google.com/document/d/1pJjryltdAqhJ79q6lnIHu_jxpax6nsVEu5Zp9jSo44E/edit?usp=sharing)